N1v0k/docktartar/readme.md

 # Introduction

-Docktartar will recursivly tar a directory to another location.
+Docktartar will recursively tar a directory to another location.
 It has been designed to stop running docker containers before doing the backup and restart them after the archival process.

 Some Features: